-- There isn’t much difference between free websites and self-hosted platforms: My dear friend, there is actually a world of difference between free hosts and self-hosting, maybe I will cover it all in a separate blog post.
+- There isn’t much difference between free websites and self-hosted platforms: There is actually a world of difference between free hosts and self-hosting, maybe I will cover it all in a separate blog post.
 But for now please take note of these basic points.

 Free website cons:

 - You cannot own your domain name: For example if this site ‘ohwellyes.com’ were to be hosted by Blogger, Wix or Tumblr etc. the domain name would be ohwellyes.blogspot.com or ohwellyes.tumblr.com.
 Needless to say, I find both these names extremely unflattering and ugly.

 - Limitations: With free blogs, you cannot fully monitize your blog or get access to unlimited number of themes, or install as many plugins as you want.
 Plugins are essential software tools to enhance the functionality of your website.